dynamomobile/yamlt/README.md

 ### Example 2

 Use of `%%foreach:nn%%` to repeat template part for each node under `nn`.
+End section with `%%end%%`.

 Also uses `${^value}` to get the value of the node being used if it has a value and not subnodes.